 - Allergy testing and treatment materials. - Biofeedback. - Cardiac rehabilitative therapy visits. - Chemotherapy and radiation therapy Services. - Child abuse medical assessment including Services provided by an Oregon children's advocacy center that reports to the Child Abuse Multidisciplinary Intervention Program.
-Services may include, but are not limited to, a physical exam, forensic interview and behavioral health treatment. - Diagnostic Services and scope insertion procedures, such as colonoscopy, endoscopy, and laparoscopy. - Drugs, injectables, and radioactive materials used for therapeutic or diagnostic purposes, if they are administered to you in a Participating Medical Office or during home visits, subject to the drug formulary and exclusions described under the "Outpatient Prescription Drugs and Supplies" section. - Emergency department visits. - Gender Affirming Treatment. - Internally implanted devices, including bilateral cochlear implants and bone-anchored hearing aids, except for internally implanted insulin pumps, artificial hearts, and artificial larynx. - Interrupted pregnancy surgery performed in an outpatient setting. - Nurse treatment room visits to receive injections, including allergy injections.
+Services may include, but are not limited to, a physical exam, forensic interview and behavioral health treatment. - Diagnostic Services and scope insertion procedures, such as colonoscopy, endoscopy, and laparoscopy. - Drugs, injectables, and radioactive materials used for therapeutic or diagnostic purposes, if they are administered to you in a Participating Medical Office or during home visits, subject to the drug formulary and exclusions described under the "Outpatient Prescription Drugs and Supplies" section. - Emergency department visits. - Eye exams, including refraction exams, are covered until the end of the month in which the Member turns 19 years of age. - Gender Affirming Treatment. - Internally implanted devices, including bilateral cochlear implants and bone-anchored hearing aids, except for internally implanted insulin pumps, artificial hearts, and artificial larynx. - Interrupted pregnancy surgery performed in an outpatient setting. - Nurse treatment room visits to receive injections, including allergy injections. - Outpatient surgery and other outpatient procedures. - Primary care visits for internal medicine, gynecology, family medicine, and pediatrics. - Respiratory therapy. - Routine hearing exams. - Specialty care visits. - Treatment for temporomandibular joint (TMJ) disorder.